apache/fury/docs/specification/xlang_serialization_spec.md

 least `X` bytes to take up a place for later to update the number which has same elements, `X` is the num_bytes for encoding varint encoding of map size.

+And most map size are smaller than 255, if all pairs have same data, the chunk will be 1.
+This is common in golang/rust, which object are not reference by default.

 Also, if only one or two keys have different meta, we can make it into a different chunk, so that most pairs can share meta.